Review by Solandia

 Whether you are a tarot collector, a Pamala Colman Smith enthusiast, an art historian or a tarot reader looking for a fabulous new deck, the Smith-Waite commemorative set is sure to please.

-See card images from the Smith-Waite Tarot Centennial Edition Deck
+See sample card images from the Smith-Waite Tarot Centennial Edition Deck

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images